 I hope you’ve found “Can Dogs Eat Apples?” interesting.
 I’ve certainly enjoyed researching and learning more about this topic.

-In moderation it is fine to give your dog the occasional slice of apple, or pear, peach or plum.
+In moderation it is fine to give your dog the occasional slice of apple, pear, peach, ripe tomatoes or plum.

 You can also use the flesh of these fruits when baking your favorite home cooked dog biscuits.

-Your dog can also have a piece of banana or a slice of orange if he enjoys them and won’t come to any harm as a result.
+You can give your dog a piece of banana or a slice of orange or lemon if he enjoys them.

 And finally, before you leap for the fruit bowl, remember that fruit is high in sugar and should only be fed as an occasional treat, not in large quantities.